Happy Independence Day 2021: Timeline of Indian Freedom Movement from 1885 to 1947

 1. Congress spilt at Surat session where Congress split into two part-Moderates and Extremists

-2. Lala Lajpat Rai and Ajit Sigh deported to Mandalay following riots in the canal colony of Punjab.
+2. Lala Lajpat Rai and Ajit Sigh were deported to Mandalay following riots in the canal colony of Punjab.

 1. Khudiram Bose was executed.